NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * __Cart__:
     * Spinners on the Download Cart and Download Associated Data buttons may be displayed longer than expected.
 This is a visual issue and does not affect the use of these buttons. <!--SV-2343-->
     * Using multiple browser tabs with the portal when adding or removing files from the cart may result in the cart not being updated as expected. <!--SV-2412-->
-* __Mutation Frequency__:
-    * Gene/mutation sets created from the tables in Mutation Frequency may contain 0 genes/mutations if the cohort has Available Data filters or Biospecimen filters. <!--SV-2314-->
+* Gene/mutation sets created from the tables in the __Mutation Frequency__ tool may contain 0 genes/mutations if the cohort has Available Data filters or Biospecimen filters. <!--SV-2314-->
-* __Main Toolbar__:

-    * The TSV of the **cases table** may not contain the expected tabs. <!--DEV-2324-->
+* The TSV of the __cases table__ may not contain the expected tabs. <!--DEV-2324-->
-* __OncoMatrix__:
-    * Manually deleting all genes will result in an error message "Error: Cannot read properties of undefined (reading 'lst')".
-The user can close and re-open OncoMatrix for use.
-    * Dragging genes only works once.
-After one gene is dragged to a new position, no genes can be dragged to new positions.
-    * In OncoMatrix, the cases may not get re-sorted as expected after a certain sequence of actions
-* __ProteinPaint__:
-    * A nested filter may be constructed for a Lollipop subtrack, e.g. sex=male AND ( primarysite=aa OR disease=bb ), but cannot be translated into GDC cohort filters.
-The translation code has a preliminary implementation that only works for "flat" filters without nesting.
-    * Cohorts cannot be created using the Create Cohort button in ProteinPaint for a single sample
-    * In ProteinPaint, the total number of samples in a category breakdown and the total number of samples in the sunburst ring are not based on a user's current cohort
-    * In ProteinPaint, when clicking on a sunburst ring, the sample table is not showing up
-    * In ProteinPaint, a Disco plot launched from the sunburst ring can show "undefined" in the plot header
-    * A ProteinPaint plot launched from OncoMatrix and Gene Expression Clustering does not observe the current cohort and displays mutated cases for all GDC
-* In the __Gene Expression Clustering__ tool, if any part of the dendrogram is selected and the current cohort is modified, then the new dendrogram will render with scattered subtrees selected.
-* The "A" in the Allele Summary text is cut off in the __Sequence Reads__ tool.
 * When the __Cohort Comparison__ tool is loading, the loading spinner may be displayed above the other areas of the Analysis Center. <!--SV-2360-->
 * The __Slide Image Viewer__ will display a black image temporarily if a user zooms in on a slide then switches to another slide. <!--SV-2370-->

 ## Release 2.0.0